LiDAR Surveying in Latin America and Florida

-ACI has advanced measuring equipment for LiDAR Surveying and Photogrammetry that includes airborne LiDAR, airborne LiDAR unmanned (drones), terrestrial LiDAR (mobile and static), aerial photogrammetry, and echo sounder technology.
+ACI has advanced measuring equipment for LiDAR Surveying and Photogrammetry that includes airborne LiDAR, airborne LiDAR unmanned (drones), Mobile LiDAR, aerial photogrammetry, and echo sounder technology.

 Selecting which 3-D scanning technology to use for a particular project can be challenging.
 ACI compares technologies to select the option that will quickly capture the necessary surveying data at the lowest cost to the client.